Emmaus Farm History

 For 2 years, the dream of Emmaus Farm was Sarah's passion project while she lived in Maryland and worked for her family's business.
 Those 2 years were spent writing a business plan, becoming incorporated, applying for nonprofit status, creating fundraising plans, raising funds, applying for grants, planning for property renovations and a new volunteer program, and connecting with anyone who could help.

-Emmaus Farm Inc. was founded on March 20, 2015, purchased the Farm property in the fall of 2016, and began hosting groups in March 2017.
+Emmaus Farm Inc. was founded in March 2015, purchased the Farm property in the fall of 2016, and began hosting groups in March 2017.

 Now that very day two of them were going to a village . . . called Emmaus.